BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 \end{figure}
 ```

-As an exercise, write a function called `printtime` that takes a daytime object and prints it in the form `hour:minute:second`.
+As an exercise, write a function called `printtime` that takes a mytime object and prints it in the form `hour:minute:second`.
 Hint: using the `@printf` macro the format sequence '%02d' prints an integer using at least two digits, including a leading zero if necessary.

-Write a boolean function called `isafter` that takes two daytime objects, `t1` and `t2`, and returns `true` if `t1` follows `t2` chronologically and `false` otherwise.
+Write a boolean function called `isafter` that takes two mytime objects, `t1` and `t2`, and returns `true` if `t1` follows `t2` chronologically and `false` otherwise.
 Challenge: don’t use an `if` statement.

 ## Pure functions